hyperjumptech/monika/docs/src/pages/guides/configuration-file.md

       password: SMTP_PASSWORD
 ```

-To a variety of chat channels like whatsapp, discord and Google chat:
+Monika also support a wide variety of chat channels such as whatsapp, discord, Google chat, and even Lark Suite:

 ```bash
 notifications: